Confinement-driven state transition and bistability in schooling fish: Results

-In order to quantify the observed intermittency in states, characteristic of the bistability of milling and polarized states, we first investigate it on the time scale of each experiment (15 minutes).
-We quantified the ratio of time spent in the milling or in the polarized state over the duration of the experiment for all the values of the confinement density $\rho$ evaluated. \autoref{fig:figure3} shows the time spent in either state plotted as a function of confinement density.
-Firstly, it corroborates the observations made on individual experiments, where time spend milling goes up with the density, and oppositely for time spend in the polarized state.
-Secondly, and most striking, is that \autoref{fig:figure3} shows a clear collapse of the data of a total of 76 experiments with 20 different ($N,S$) combinations when plotted against the confinement density.
-For each confinement density (with the exception of 10 and 120 fish.m$^{-2}$), experiments at least two ($N,S$) combinations were carried out, to ensure that they yielded equivalent results if the $N/S$ ratio was the same.
-This collapse clearly highlights that the proportion of time spent by the group of Rummy-nose tetras in either state is solely a function of the confinement density, rather than the number of fish alone, as suggested by previous studies on golden shiners \cite{tunstrom_collective_2013}.
+In order to quantify the observed intermittency in states we first investigate it on the time scale of each experiment (15 minutes).
+Fig.~\ref{fig:master_curve} shows the time spent in either state plotted as a function of confinement density $\rho$.
+First, it corroborates the observations made on individual experiments, where time spent milling goes up with the density, and oppositely for time spent in the polarized state.
+Most strikingly Fig.~\ref{fig:master_curve} shows a clear collapse of the data of a total of 76 experiments with 20 different ($N,S$) combinations when plotted against the confinement density.
+For each confinement density (with the exception of 10 and 120 fish/m$^{2}$), experiments with at least two ($N,S$) combinations were carried out, to ensure that they yielded equivalent results if the $N/S$ ratio was the same.
+This collapse clearly highlights that the proportion of time spent by the group of fish in either state is solely a function of the confinement density, rather than of the number of fish alone, as suggested by previous studies on golden shiners \cite{tunstrom2013} (see also Appendix II).

+In order to assess the local density of the group, we use tracking data to evaluate the temporal evolution of the surface area occupied by the school.
+To do this, the area of the convex hull of the school $A$ is determined at each time step.
+This is the area of the smallest convex surface containing all the points $\mathbf{x}_i$ for $i \in 1\dots N$, i.e. the positions of the fish in 2D (an illustration is given in Fig.~\ref{fig:grp_size}).
+The variations of $A$ (averaged over the duration of the experiments) are shown in Fig.~\ref{fig:grp_size} as a function of the experimental parameters.

+Fig.~\ref{fig:grp_size} shows the values of $A$ with respect to the number of fish in the school $N$, for the 3 different swimming areas $S$.
+The first observation is that variations of $S$ have no influence on the school area, and that the school area increases slowly with $N$.
+We fit the experimental data with a linear function

+with $S_0$ a constant fitting parameter homogeneous to a surface.
+The evolution of $A$ is well captured by this fit, which suggests that whatever the experimental conditions, we can consider that the fish school maintains a constant local density.
+The best fitting parameter value is found to be $S_0 = 3.67 \pm 1.13 \, \text{ BL}^2$: this surface can be interpreted as a minimal comfort area maintained by each individual around itself.
+This can also be understood in the following way: the local density is conserved, and is on average 179 fish/m$^2$.